iago1460/fast-deploy/README.md

     source .env
     docker-compose up -d

-Once all works, import the config from rpi and store it in a save place
+Once all works, import the config from rpi and store it in a safe place

     ./setup import_config